nogaems/faptcha/README.md

 img, id = c.get()
 ```

-In this case variable "img" will get a value of serialized captcha
+In this case variable `img` will get a value of serialized captcha
-image (of type "bytes) which contains a random text.
+image (of type `bytes`) which contains a random text.
 In variable
-"id" will be stored sha256-hash of captcha text.
+`id` will be stored `sha256-hash` of captcha text.

 For example: